-Presenter: Dr. Karen Ballard and Dr. Rich Poling, University of Arkansas Division of Agriculture Cooperative Extension Service and Dr. Michael Lambur, Virginia Tech
+PRESENTERS: Dr. Karen Ballard and Dr. Rich Poling, University of Arkansas Division of Agriculture Cooperative Extension Service and Dr. Michael Lambur, Virginia Tech

-Session Description: Welcome to Your New Home!
+DESCRIPTION: Welcome to Your New Home!
 Earlier this year the NAEPSDP website moved.
 This webinar features the committee members that played a vital role in developing the new website and will give you a tour of our new online home.
 Topics include: the layout of the new site, where to locate items, how to manage your own membership account, and how you, as an NAEPSDP member, can not only find information, but also share information.

 THURSDAY, JUNE 16, 2016